The Connection Between Depression And Hygiene: Tips For Staying Healthy

 What does it look like when depression affects hygiene?

-The definition of the word hygiene, according to the Merriam-Webster dictionary, is “A science of the establishment and maintenance of health” or “conditions or practices (as of cleanliness) conducive to health.”
+Hygiene refers to how we establish and maintain health, including cleanliness.
 Personal hygiene, then, may refer to the personal practices that we use to care for ourselves with this in mind.
-It can include tasks such as:

 While keeping up with hygiene can be a difficult task for those who live with the condition, there are many different strategies that can help to improve one’s hygiene habits, which can directly impact one’s quality of life.

-For example: If you find that you’re having difficulty keeping up with housework in this season, you might investigate hiring a housekeeper or asking friends for a helping hand.
+For example, if you find that you’re having difficulty keeping up with housework in this season, you might investigate hiring a housekeeper or asking friends for a helping hand.
 If you notice that you have difficulty brushing your teeth before bed, you might try doing it at a different time of day where you feel more motivated.

 Getty